A guide to SFF PCs (WIP)

 - Power-efficient: They consume less power, especially models with T or U series processors.

-- Affordable: SFF PCs are often cheaper than traditional desktop PCs, especially on the second-hand market.
+- Affordable: SFF PCs are often cheaper than traditional full desktop PCs, especially on the second-hand market.

 Why shouldn't I choose an SFF PC?